 On October 28, 2011, the Company filed a First Amendment to the second amended and restated certificate of incorporation whereby a liquidation preference equal to the original issue price (\$1.00) was added to both the Series D and Series E shares.
-In addition, the liquidation preferences of the Series D shares became pari passu with the liquidation preferences of the Series E shares and the liquidation preferences of both the Series D and Series E shares became senior to the liquidation preferences of the Series C shares.
-On January 23, 2012, the Company filed a Second Amendment to the second amended and restated certificate of incorporation whereby the Series D and Series E preferred shares shall be redeemed if the SEC Reporting Date does not occur on or before February 29, 2012.
+In addition, the liquidation preferences of the Series D and Series E shares became pari passu with the liquidation preferences of the Series C shares.
+On January 23, 2012, the Company filed a Second Amendment to the second amended and restated certificate of incorporation whereby the Series A, Series D and Series E preferred shares shall be redeemed if the SEC Reporting Date does not occur on or before February 29, 2012.
 On February 29, 2012, the Company filed a Third Amendment to the second amended and restated certificate of incorporation whereby the Series A, Series D and Series E preferred shares shall be redeemed if the SEC Reporting Date does not occur on or before March 15, 2012.
-The SEC Reporting Date occurred on March 13, 2012.
+The SEC Reporting Date does not occur on or before March 15, 2012.